Tatra National Park, Poland: Environment

-The area of the Tatra mountains was exploited by human activities in the past.
-During summer, domestic animals such as goat, sheep, and cows pastured on the meadows, which contributed to soil erosion.
+The area of the Tatra Mountains was exploited by human activities in the past.
+During summer, domestic animals such as goats, sheep, and cows were pastured on the meadows, which contributed to soil erosion.
 In the 18th and 19th centuries, several mines and ironworks were built here, industries that used substantial harvests of local timber.

 Current environmental threats include: the proximity of the fast-developing town of Zakopane; and air pollution from the industrial zones in Kraków, Ostrava, and Orava.
 Fauna is threatened by poachers and habitat loss.

 The high number of tourists is the largest threat to the park's ecosystem currently.
 Also, the infrastructure, such as hotels and car parks, is not sufficient for the current volume of visitors.